ryanklaiber/Possible/README.md

 Terms:
 1. (Purpose: Independence) Making sentences independent in this algorithm means making them so that the information held within them can be fully understood without needing the information within any other sentences.

-2. (Purpose: Unification) Unificaiton in this algorithm is taking different sentences that carry the same information and conforming them into the same sentence.
-Doing this is beneficial to truth value calculating, creation, and power value calculating.

 Steps:
 1. (Purpose: Lisp Formatting) Every sentence needs to be turned into a list of words.